Sevson/2420-Assignment-2/README.md

 ## Project 2: User Creation Script

 This script automates the process of creating a new user on the system.
-It sets up the user's home directory, adds the user to specified groups, configures their shell, and ensures proper access control.
+It sets up the user's home directory, adds the user to specified groups, configures their shell, and ensures proper permissions.

 ### Key Features:
 - Creates a new user and their home directory.